 I will upgrade my phone at some point.
 But unless I can find a competitive phone contract, I will be sticking to a SIM-only deal and sourcing my handset elsewhere.

-What type of phone contract works for you?
+There are loads of different phone contracts available, but what type of phone contract works for you?
 What are the main advantages?
 Let me know.